 - Is running twice a week enough when you’re training for a race?

 It’s a lot of questions about twice, but we’ve got you covered.
 Below, we’ll answer all your questions about running twice a day and how to incorporate this into your training.

 Running Twice A Day: Why it can help and how to do it safely

-In this article, we’ll cover why running twice a day might be a good option for you, and how to run twice a day safely to avoid injury risk.
+In this article, we’ll cover why running twice a day might be a good option for you and how to run safely to avoid injury risk.

-If you’re a student-athlete, you might be required to run twice a day, whether you’re doing two-a-days practices or just being required to run once on your own and once in practice.
+If you’re a student-athlete, you might be required to run twice a day, whether you’re doing two-a-day practices or just being required to run once on your own and once in practice.

 If you’re training for a distance race, running twice a day might be the only way to reach your weekly mileage given your everyday schedule.